inspec/inspec/docs/inputs.md

 ### Reading Inputs in Control DSL

 When you call `input('some_name')`, with or without additional options, the value of the input will be resolved and returned.
-Note that this may involve sourcing the value from another provider, or overriding the value provided in the same call.
+Note that this may involve sourcing the value from another provider, using the value set in DSL, or overriding the value provided in the same call.

 ```ruby